Laravel-Bangladesh/docs/eloquent.md

 #### `firstOrCreate`/ `firstOrNew`

 There are two other methods you may use to create models by mass assigning attributes: `firstOrCreate` and `firstOrNew`.
 The `firstOrCreate` method will attempt to locate a database record using the given column / value pairs.
-If the model can not be found in the database, a record will be inserted with the given attributes.
+If the model can not be found in the database, a record will be inserted with the attributes from the first parameter, along with those in the optional second parameter.

 The `firstOrNew` method, like `firstOrCreate` will attempt to locate a record in the database matching the given attributes.
 However, if a model is not found, a new model instance will be returned.
 Note that the model returned by `firstOrNew` has not yet been persisted to the database.
 You will need to call `save` manually to persist it: